alexandrenpl/opent/README.md

 - **nRecon**: Optional, for enhanced reconstruction features.

 ## **Contributors**
-- Gabriel Martins
-- Alexandre Lopes
+- Gabriel Martins and Alexandre Lopes

 ## **License**
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.